iZeaoGamer/VoidMinerPocket/.github/ISSUE_TEMPLATE/Custom.md

 ## Actual results

-## When did this started happening?
+## When did this start happening?
 What Pocketmine build - Talking about this build.